-- a blood smear test, which looks at platelets under a microscope
+- a blood smear test, which involves looking at platelets under a microscope

 - other blood tests to assess blood clotting

-A diagnosis of ITP may be made after ruling out other causes of low platelet count.
+A doctor may diagnose thrombocytopenia after ruling out other causes of a low platelet count.

 Slightly low platelet counts that do not produce symptoms may not require treatment.